minio/docs/source/reference/minio-server/minio-server.rst

    *Optional*

-   Specify the directory path to enable MinIO's persistent event store for undelivered messages, such as ``/home/events``.
+   Specify the directory path, such as ``/opt/minio/events``, to enable MinIO's persistent event store for undelivered messages.
+   The MinIO process must have read, write, and list access on the specified directory.

    MinIO stores undelivered events in the specified store while the webhook service is offline and replays the stored events when connectivity resumes.

    This variable corresponds to the :mc-conf:`audit_webhook queue_dir <audit_webhook.queue_dir>` configuration setting.

-.. envvar:: MINIO_AUDIT_KAFKA_QUEUE_DIR
+.. envvar:: MINIO_AUDIT_WEBHOOK_QUEUE_SIZE

-   .. versionadded:: RELEASE.2023-05-18T00-05-36Z

    *Optional*

-   Specify the directory path to enable MinIO's persistent event store for undelivered messages, such as ``/home/events``.

-   MinIO stores undelivered events in the specified store while the Kafka service is offline and replays the stored events when connectivity resumes.

-   This variable corresponds to the :mc-conf:`audit_webhook kafka_queue_dir <audit_webhook.kafka_queue_dir>` configuration setting.

-.. envvar:: MINIO_AUDIT_KAFKA_QUEUE_SIZE

-   .. versionadded:: RELEASE.2023-05-18T00-05-36Z

-   *Optional*

-   An integer value to use for the queue size for audit Kafka targets.
+   An integer value to use for the queue size for audit webhook targets.

-   This variable corresponds to the :mc-conf:`audit_webhook kafka_queue_dir <audit_webhook.kafka_queue_dir>` configuration setting.
+   This variable corresponds to the :mc-conf:`audit_webhook queue_size <audit_webhook.queue_size>` configuration setting.

 Bucket Notifications
 ~~~~~~~~~~~~~~~~~~~~